University of New England College of Osteopathic Medicine

 - The Alfond Forum athletics complex includes an ice hockey rink, basketball court, classroom space, fitness center, and multi-purpose indoor practice courts that can also be used for performances and other events.

-- The Ripich Commons features a new dining facility, small gathering spaces, larger community gathering spaces and flexible office space, plus lounge areas for student study including a dedicated COM Student Lounge.
+- The Ripich Commons features a dining facility, small gathering spaces, larger community gathering spaces and flexible office space, plus lounge areas for student study including a dedicated COM Student Lounge.

 Student residence options: